getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 You might have noticed that in the `partials/base.html.twig` file we made reference to a custom theme css via Asset Manager: `do assets.add('theme://css/custom.css', 98)`.
 This file will house any custom CSS we need to fill in the gaps not provided by the Pure.css framework.
 As Pure is a very minimal framework, it provides the essentials but almost no styling.

-1. In your `user/themes/my-theme/css` folder, view the `custom.css`:
+1. In your `user/themes/my-theme/css` folder, take a look at `custom.css`:

 [prism classes="language-css line-numbers"]
 /* Core Stuff */